MauriceMahan/Talon-Kentico/README.md

  2) Type 'gulp watch' if you do not want the files to compile initially, but want the gulp task to watch your files as you make updates.
 This is significantly quicker and good if you are picking a project back up.

- 3) Type 'gulp templates' if you are going to be cutting HTML templates.
+ 3) Type 'gulp serve' if you are going to be cutting HTML serve.
 This will run browsersync which will allow you to have a local environment with auto refresh of your HTML templates.

 ##Working with Talon